OPTML-Group/OPTML-Group.github.io/posts/deepzero_iclr24.md

     src="{{ site.url }}{{ site.baseurl }}/images/postpic/deepzero_iclr24/deepzero_iclr24.png" width="1500">
 </center>

-Overview of our DeepZero framework.
+Overview of DeepZero, a principled ZO deep learning (DL) framework that can scale ZO optimization to DNN training from scratch.

 ---

-## Abstract

-Zeroth-order (ZO) optimization has become a popular technique for solving machine learning (ML) problems when first-order (FO) information is difficult or impossible to obtain.
-However, the scala- bility of ZO optimization remains an open problem: Its use has primarily been limited to relatively small-scale ML problems, such as sample-wise adversarial attack generation.
-To our best knowl- edge, no prior work has demonstrated the effectiveness of ZO optimization in training deep neural networks (DNNs) without a significant decrease in performance.
-To overcome this roadblock, we develop DeepZero, a principled ZO deep learning (DL) framework that can scale ZO optimization to DNN training from scratch through three primary innovations.
-First, we demonstrate the advantages of coordinate-wise gradient estimation (CGE) over randomized vector-wise gradient estimation in training accuracy and computational efficiency.
-Second, we propose a sparsity-induced ZO training protocol that extends the model pruning methodology using only finite differences to explore and exploit the sparse DL prior in CGE.
-Third, we develop the methods of feature reuse and forward parallelization to advance the practical implementations of ZO training.
-Our extensive experiments show that DeepZero achieves state-of-the-art (SOTA) accuracy on ResNet-20 trained on CIFAR-10, approaching FO training performance for the first time.
-Furthermore, we show the practical utility of DeepZero in applications of certified adversarial defense and DL-based partial differential equa- tion error correction, achieving 10-20% improvement over SOTA.
-We believe our results will inspire future research on scalable ZO optimization and contribute to advancing DL with black box.
+## Motivations: Why Zeroth-Order (ZO) Optimization needed for model training?
+Zeroth-order (ZO) optimization has become a popular technique for solving machine learning (ML) problems when first-order (FO) information is difficult or impossible to obtain:

+1. **Disciplines like physics and chemistry**: ML models may interact with intricate simulators or experiments where the underlying systems are non-differentiable.

+2. **Black-box learning scenarios**: When deep learning (DL) models are integrated with third-party APIs, such as adversarial attack and defense against black-box DL models and black-box prompt learning for language-model-as-a-service.

+3. **Limited hardware**: The principled backpropagation (BP) mechanism for calculating FO gradients may also not be supported when implementing DL models on hardware systems.

+However, the scalability of ZO optimization remains an open problem: Its use has primarily been limited to relatively small-scale ML problems, such as sample-wise adversarial attack generation.
+These challenges motivate the central question addressed in this work:
+**How to scale up ZO optimization for training deep models?**

 ---

-## Motivations: Why Zeroth-Order (ZO) Optimization needed for model training?

-## Challenges: High Computation Cost

-## Contributions

 ## ZO Gradient Estimator: RGE or CGE?
+we demonstrate the advantages of coordinate-wise gradient estimation (CGE) over randomized vector-wise gradient estimation in training accuracy and computational efficiency.

-## Proposed ZO Training Framework
+## Proposed ZO DL Framework: DeepZero
+To our best knowledge, no prior work has demonstrated the effectiveness of ZO optimization in training deep neural networks (DNNs) without a significant decrease in performance.
+To overcome this roadblock, we develop **DeepZero, a principled ZO deep learning (DL) framework that can scale ZO optimization to DNN training from scratch.**

+1. **Sparse Gradient**:
+we propose a sparsity-induced ZO training protocol that extends the model pruning methodology using only finite differences to explore and exploit the sparse DL prior in CGE.

+2. **Forward Parallelization**:

+3. **Feature Reuse**:

+---